peterhry/peterhrynkow.com/_posts/2019-01-15-blowing-up-images-to-make-them-small.md

 ### What’s going on here?

-When the downsampled image is enlarged, the browser uses an [interpolation algorithm](https://en.wikipedia.org/wiki/Image_scaling#Algorithms) to fill in the missing image data.
-Smooth images with less contrast can be upsampled without any distortion or pixelation because the interpolated pixels blend in with the original ones.
+When the downsampled image is enlarged, the browser uses an [interpolation algorithm](https://en.wikipedia.org/wiki/Image_scaling#Algorithms) to fill in the missing data.
+Smooth images with less contrast can be upsampled without noticeable distortion because the interpolated pixels blend in with the originals.

 ### How is this useful?

-This technique is great for reducing the file size of background images which often contain less detail.
-It's also great for rendering lightweight, scalable mesh gradients — something you can't do with SVG or CSS.
-Mesh gradients were originally planned for SVG 2.0 but [the feature has since been removed](http://libregraphicsworld.org/blog/entry/gradient-meshes-and-hatching-to-be-removed-from-svg-2-0) from the spec.
+This technique is great for reducing the file size of background images that often contain less detail.
+It’s also great for rendering lightweight, scalable mesh gradients—something you can't currently do with SVG or CSS.
+Mesh gradients were planned for SVG 2.0 but [the feature has since been removed](http://libregraphicsworld.org/blog/entry/gradient-meshes-and-hatching-to-be-removed-from-svg-2-0) from the spec.

-So the next time you're about to export a big background image from Photoshop or Sketch, give this technique a try, you might be surprised how well it works.
+So the next time you're about to export a big background image from Photoshop or Sketch, give this technique a try.
+You might be surprised how well it works.